When we take into account the cost of rent or mortgage repayments, general inflation and avocado toast, life is pretty damn expensive.

 “For example, we recommend people stay away from white garments with black trimmings, or leather trimmings, as any colour migration from the cleaning process is very difficult to remove.”

-Can we wash ‘dry clean only’ clothes ourselves?
+Can I hand wash ‘dry clean only’ clothes?

 We asked Janakis if we are allowed to wash some dry clean-only garments at home or if we’ll get a slap on the wrist.
 The answer wasn’t all bad (and comes down to how precious the piece is to you).